Bunding Systems for Spill Containment

 Rubber Floor Bunding

-• Suitable for permanent containment areas with occasional vehicle or forklift access
+• Designed for defined spill-control areas with occasional forklift or vehicle access

-• Used to contain oils, fuels, chemicals, and wash water
+• Commonly used for oils, fuels, chemicals, and wash water

 Explore Rubber Floor Bunding